 Finishing paid work and stepping into parenthood is a huge adjustment to make.
 Your days (and nights!) are going to be looking very different.
 You’re probably equal parts excited and overwhelmed and trying to get your head around the enormity of what’s to come.
 Your thoughts turn to maternity leave.
 That big long holiday filled with love, cuddles, poop and sleeplessness.
 So what are you entitled to in terms of maternity leave in Australia?

 Talking to your employer about taking any leave can be somewhat fraught.
 If you’re in a workplace that’s not particularly sensitive, this can be an anxiety inducing experience.

 With that in mind, here is a straight-forward explanation of your rights when it comes to maternity leave.
 The information below comes from The Fair Work Ombudsman and The Australian Government’s Department of Human Services.
 This will explain your entitlements when it comes to maternity leave supported and sanctioned by the government.

 It is recommended that you organise your leave at least 10 weeks before you intend to take it.
 Look carefully at your contract and know what you are entitled to.
 The information below should help you understand what you are entitled to.

-According to the FairWork Ombudsmen parental leave is leave that can be taken when:
+According to the FairWork Ombudsmen in Australia parental leave is leave that can be taken when:

 - an employee gives birth